amylio/BikeSharing/README.md

-# BikeSharing Project - A proof of concept for Des Moines, IA
+# BikeSharing Project - Proposal for Des Moines
 Create worksheets, dashboards and stories to visualize data using Tableau.

 ## Overview